 - Amending the Development Charges Act to allow municipalities to recover 100% of their additional infrastructure costs to service new residential and commercial projects from their developers.
 For too long, average taxpayers have been subsidizing new development.
 It is time to make growth pay for growth.

-We are asking the candidates running in the current federal election how they will take action to save our lake.
-If you are a registered candidate and have not received our questionnaire, please contact us.
+We asked the candidates running in the 2019 federal election how they would take action to save our lake.
+You can read their responses here.

 We also asked candidates in the 2018 municipal election how they would save our lake.
 You can read their responses here.

 Stay in touch!

 Sign up for bulletins